Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 For example, the publications list in index.html is placed between the tags β€˜<!– BEGIN-OF-PUBLICATIONS –>’ and β€˜<!– END-OF-PUBLICATIONS –>’.
 Text-Block can be used to manipulate this block:

-The manpage of Configure-Grub contains details and further examples:
+The manpage of Time2UnixTS contains details and further examples:

 πŸ“š Try-Hard

-Try-Hard runs a command and retries for a given number of times in case of error, with a delay between the trials.
+Try-Hard runs a command and retries for a given number of times in case of error, with a random or deterministic delay between the trials and possibility to automatically increase the delay.
+Furthermore, it allows automatically increasing the delay before a new trial, e.g. using a truncated binary exponential backoff.

 The manpage of Try-Hard contains details and further examples: